curv3d/curv/docs/Shape_Atlas.rst

 -----------
 I want the ability to import an STL file.

-The two most obvious approaches are:
+The two approaches I know are:

 1. Implement a hybrid geometry engine, where some shapes are represented as meshes, some are represented as SDFs, and some are hybrid unions of